-The UK has different terms for refer to solicitors and barristers based on their primary duties in regard to their clients.
+The UK has different terms for referring to solicitors and barristers based on their primary duties in regard to their clients.
 In the US, the titles ‘attorney’ or ‘lawyer’ are used to describe anyone qualified to practice law – as such, any form of law may be practised by lawyers once they pass the bar in a given state.
 Any US lawyer may also represent their client in court.
 In the UK, however, a ‘solicitor’ has been admitted by the Solicitors Regulation Authority with their name appearing on the roll of solicitors.
 They work directly with clients and handle most out-of-court matters, paperwork as well as representing clients in minor proceedings.
 At the same time, barristers are regulated by the Bar Standards Board, and often specialise in more “heavyweight” courtroom representation, drafting pleadings and more expert legal opinions.
 Barristers are experts in courtroom litigation.

 Courts and Tribunals

 Both US and UK courts have a tiered process based on the type and gravity of the case in question.
 What the UK would examine in ‘crown court’, the US deals with in ‘district court’ and both systems peak in the supreme court as the highest court in the land.